There is nothing quite like welcoming a new puppy into your home. That new puppy, however, will one day become a senior pet.

-Although bigger dogs, like Great Dane, have fewer dental problems throughout their lifetime than smaller dogs, dental hygiene is still a very important aspect of their care.
+Although bigger dogs (like Great Danes) generally have fewer dental problems throughout their lifetime than smaller dogs, dental hygiene is still a very important aspect of their care!

 Aging dogs are at increased risk for gum disease and cracked teeth, which require veterinary attention and can be very painful.
 Gum disease leads to bleeding gums, which can allow harmful bacteria from the mouth direct access to the heart by way of the bloodstream.

-Gingival hyperplasia is also fairly common with large breed dogs like Great Dane.
+Gingival hyperplasia is also fairly common with large breed dogs like Great Danes.
 Gingival hyperplasia is an overgrowth of the gum tissue and can be removed during a dental prophy cleaning.